bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 13. a chain of [ELEMENT] connects two people or objects you can see

 ## Coins (Reading)
-1. you sense nearby [ELEMENT], seeing it overlayed onto you vision
+1. you see [ELEMENT] through walls
 2. you gain insight into the history of any [ELEMENT] you sense
 3. your mind is bombarded with visions of how to tinker with [ELEMENT]
 4. a moving song about [ELEMENT] appears in your mind